 The "forfait social" (corporate social contribution) includes all contributions related to compulsory social security coverage:

-As from January 2016, France's universal health care system ("Protection universelle maladie"/ Puma) provides health-maternity coverage to all persons working in France or residing in France on a stable and ongoing basis.
-Workers' adult family members (spouse and/or children) can now be insured in their own right.
-If not employed, a worker's spouse who had joined the Social Security scheme for independent workers as a beneficiary before Puma was rolled out will not be able to keep this status past 2019.
+France's universal health care system ("Protection universelle maladie"/ Puma) covers all persons working in France (as from the date they started working) or residing in France on a stable and ongoing basis.
+Workers' adult family members (spouse and/or children)are insured in their own right.

 Self-employed workers' health care expenses are covered under the same conditions and using the same reimbursement rates that apply to salaried workers under the general scheme.

-NB: the rates below apply to statutory fees, meaning with no surcharge.
+NB: The rates below apply to statutory fees, meaning with no surcharge (sector 1).

 |Care and treatments||Coverage by the French Social Security system|